samwell-ho/openpgp-ca/doc/src/bridging.md

 =56dh
 -----END PGP PRIVATE KEY BLOCK-----

-password for this key: 'ambiguity Gap Fineness Surely denote'
+Password for this key: 'ambiguity Gap Fineness Surely denote'.
 ```

 The admin at `beta.org` will need the public key of the OpenPGP CA